MaxenceLarose/itkimage2dicomSEG/README.md

-# DICOM SEG files converter
+# ITK images to DICOM-SEG files converter

 This project objective is to simplify the conversion of segmentation in commonly used research file formats like NRRD and NIfTI into the standardized  [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.